 Rachel was initiated in 2013 and held collegiate chapter positions as Social Chair, President-Elect, and President.
 As a chapter officer, she focused on building its image on campus with new posters, hand delivering invitations to candidates, and adding TBP shirts/hoodies for purchase by members as part of initiation.
 Each year since 2014, Rachel has attended Convention.
 After graduating with a B.S. in civil engineering from California State University, Sacramento, she served as Acting Secretary and is currently President of the Sacramento Valley Alumni Chapter (SVAC).
 This chapter is working with local collegiate chapters to provide guidance on transitioning to the professional world with alumni panel discussions and resume workshops.

-Rachel is a civil engineer for Sacramento County Department of Airports.
-She works with contractors, consultants, and other agencies to complete projects at four airports, including Sacramento International.
+Rachel is an associate engineer for the Sacramento Area Sewer District.
 Previously, Rachel was with an architectural engineering firm and performed forensic investigations of structures which gave her the unique knowledge of construction defects and design repairs.
 As a member of the Executive Council, she wants to assist in building our image and reconnecting with alumni.
 Rachel looks forward to collaborating on ideas for our future growth.

 Ron began serving as a TBP Executive Councillor in 2021 and graduated from the University of California, Los Angeles, with B.S. and M.S. degrees in electrical engineering.
 He is a senior systems engineer at Interconnect Systems, a subsidiary of Molex, LLC, where he is involved in the development of hardware for instrumentation and RF bandwidth ADCs and DACs coupled with FPGA processing.
 Previously, Ron co-founded startup TechnoConcepts, Inc., and served as its first president.